iExecBlockchainComputing/documentation/key-concepts/proof-of-contribution.md

 - _bytes32 resultSeal_
 - _address enclaveChallenge_

-The address of the enclave \(specified in the scheduler’s authorization\).
-If no enclave is specified, this parameter should be set to `address(0)`
+The address of the enclave (specified in the scheduler’s authorization).
+If no enclave is specified, this parameter should be set to `address(0)`.

 - _bytes enclaveSign_

 The enclave signature.
 This is required if the `enclaveChallenge` is not `address(0)`.
-Otherwise, it should be set to the empty byte string `0x`
+Otherwise, it should be set to the empty byte string `0x`.

 - _bytes workerpoolSign_